Hatraco-GmbH/ebay/inventory/docs/InventoryItemGroupApi.md

-This call retrieves the inventory item group for a given inventoryItemGroupKey value.
-The inventoryItemGroupKey value is passed in at the end of the call URI.
+This call retrieves the inventory item group for a given <strong>inventoryItemGroupKey</strong> value.
+The <strong>inventoryItemGroupKey</strong> value is passed in at the end of the call URI.

 ### Example
 ```python